About

 visualisation (matplotlib, seaborn, pandas), MATLAB.

-- Numerical modelling: Elmer/Ice numerical ice sheet software; icepack numerical ice sheet model; two-layer, quasi-geostrophic shallow water model.
+- Numerical modelling: Elmer/Ice numerical ice sheet software; FEniCS finite element software; icepack numerical ice sheet model; two-layer, quasi-geostrophic shallow water model.

 - Applied mathematics: Geophysical fluid dynamics, (partial) differential equations, dynamical systems, electromagnetism, classical mechanics, solar theory.